AllThingsSmitty/functions-and-scope-in-javascript/README.md

 ```

-### Passing a Function as Argument to Another Function
+### Passing a Function as an Argument to Another Function

 ```javascript
 /*